Authors are people just like us, with likes and dislikes... and fears

 - Creator Edgar P. Jacobs of Blake and Mortimer fell down a seven metres deep old well when he was two or three years old.
 It took half an hour before he was able to be brought back up.The experience resulted in a lot of scenes in his comic strip where characters fall into pits or are walking through underground locations.

-- Peter Jackson used his own phobia of spiders to measure the effectiveness of Shelob's design and animations for the Lord of the Rings films.
+- Peter Jackson used his own arachnophobia to measure the effectiveness of Shelob's design and animations for the Lord of the Rings films.

 - James Cameron wrote The Terminator based on a nightmare he had of a robotic skeleton emerging from a fiery explosion and coming after him.
 It's even referenced on the main Nightmare Fuel page quote.
 "From the director's nightmares to yours."
 However, Cameron was sued because the idea bore a resemblance to two Harlan Ellison-written The Outer Limits episodes, "Soldier" and "Demon with a Glass Hand".
 As part of the settlement, the credits of the movie now include the phrase "Acknowledgement to the works of Harlan Ellison."